Prof. Ashraf M. Salama

 In 2009, he was employed at Albert Speer + Partner (AS+P) in Frankfurt am Main, where he gained practical experience in architecture, urban design and planning.
 This included work on the plans for a large conversion of a former industrial area in Munich and providing support to the local planning authorities regarding key urban design and architectural decisions for the new Siemens Headquarters.
 He also participated in the development of a master plan for a satellite city extension in metro Cairo.
 After this position, he joined an international research collaboration between TU Munich and Qatar University as a post-doc in 2011.
 Over three years, during which he lived in Doha, Qatar, he coordinated an interdisciplinary and international team and explored new approaches to identify the various interdependencies between economic diversification strategies and the restructuring of urban settlements.

 After returning to Frankfurt am Main in 2014, he became an external lecturer at Frankfurt University of Applied Sciences (Faculty of Architecture).
 He still hold this position currently, and is responsible for various design studios, courses and the supervision of master’s students.
 In addition to teaching, he has worked as a sub-consultant for Makower Architects on plans for an urban regeneration project in the city centre of Doha.
-After successfully acquiring a new research project from the Qatar National Research Fund, he joined the University of Strathclyde (Department of Architecture) in Glasgow, where he has been studying the effects of rapid migration processes on housing and urbanism in the Global South.
+He joined the University of Strathclyde (Department of Architecture) in Glasgow where he has been collaborating in studying the effects of rapid migration processes on housing and urbanism in the Global South.